-Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not The resolution bill currently being developed includes the establishment of an explicit deposit insurance fund.
-High-level proposals on the design features have been published in the discussion paper on the resolution framework in August 2015.
-The objective of this framework is to manage the failure of systemically important financial institutions (SIFIs) in a way that will mitigate any negative impact on South Africa''s financial stability and minimise the macroeconomic cost.
-The final paper will form the basis for drafting the Resolution Bill (SRB) which is intended to, among other things, designate the SARB as the resolution authority, specify a scope and resolution objectives, provide an outline of the resolution powers and financial safety nets for vulnerable depositors yet been fully implemented, please provide reasons for delayed implementation
+Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not High-level proposals on the design features were published in the discussion paper on the resolution framework in August 2015 and a designing deposit insurance scheme for South Africa, a discussion paper in May 2017.
+The objective of this framework is to manage the failure of systemically important financial institutions (SIFIs) in a way that will mitigate any negative impact on South Africa's financial stability and minimise the macroeconomic cost.
+The proposals are incorporated into the Financial Sector Laws Amendment Bill (FSLAB), an amendment to the Financial Sector Regulation Act (FSRA), which is intended to, among other things, designate the SARB as the resolution authority, specify a scope and resolution objectives, provide an outline of the resolution powers and financial safety nets for vulnerable depositors by introducing a chapter on the resolution framework and deposit insurance framework. yet been fully implemented, please provide reasons for delayed implementation